• 2 Bedrooms / 1 bathroom

 Outdoors is literally within reach from everywhere, as there are multiple doors leading to the deck and big yard, and ample skylights and big picture windows to capture the serene view westward.
 The interior walls are bright and cheerful, and it’s remarkable how much light there is, even on an overcast day.
 Outdoor amenities include an expansive green lawn, a fire pit and two new, well-constructed sheds.
 There is also a fully renovated 350 square foot studio space in a separate building - with two distinct rooms in case you want to set up dual studios.

-In 2014, the house was re-clad in a cedar-stained rough-sawn pine, and at the same time, its oversized deck was refinished and outfitted with a new railing.
+In 2014, the house was re-clad in a cedar-stained rough-sawn pine, and at the same time, its oversized deck was rebuilt and outfitted with a modern railing installation.
 The cedar color gives the house a nice pop, but still blends naturally into the wood’s seasonal palette.
 The adjacent studio structure is painted a neutral gray and clad with a the same metal roofing as the cabin.

-All systems have been upgraded since 2011, some as early as last year, and include new plumbing, upgraded electrical, new roof, new water heater, spray foam insulation top and bottom, plus added site drainage all around the house and a fully vapor-lined crawlspace.
-Note this is a Seasonal cabin as it doesn’t have a heating system, the owners have maintained the property as both year-around as well as 3-season.
-Currently a Jotul wood stove is used for heating in winter; and the plumbing system has been designed for quick and easy winterization if new owners plan to use the cabin as a second home particularly during winter months.
-Additionally, an electric heat pump system would be an ideal addition as there is both ample wall space in the second bedroom and electric panel capacity.
+All systems have been upgraded since 2011, some as early as last year, and include new plumbing, new well pump, upgraded electrical, new metal roofing, new water heater and water tank, spray foam insulation top and bottom, plus added site drainage all around the house and a fully vapor-lined crawlspace.
+While this seasonal cabin relies on a newly installed Jotul wood stove a primary heat source, the owners have maintained the property as both year-around as well as 3-season.
+To this point, the plumbing system has been designed for quick and easy winter vacancy if new owners plan to use the cabin as a second home, allowing for simple draining of the pipes.
+Additionally, an electric heat pump system would be an ideal addition as there is both ample wall space in the second bedroom as well as electric panel capacity.